auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 approach to recovering Alice's documentation won't work.

-While the overhead to compute this initial call to Blake2 inside FHE would be substantial, it seems possibly low enough that Eve could consider deploying FHE to hide Alice's documentation from Craig in an obfuscation attack.
+While the overhead to compute this initial call to Blake2 inside FHE would be substantial, it still might be low enough that Eve would consider deploying FHE to hide Alice's argon2-backed documentation from Craig in an obfuscation attack.

 For this reason, the G3P is designed such that Alice's documentation is required throughout the entire key-stretching process.
 Ideally, the only way